TAMA: A Human-AI Collaborative Thematic Analysis Framework Using Multi-Agent LLMs for Clinical Interviews: Methods

-\paragraph{Definitions:} \begin{itemize} \item \textbf{Code} is a discrete analytical unit that contains a key pattern within the data, generated directly from the dataset, and retaining its interpretive significance without being reducible to smaller meaningful components. \item An \textbf{agent} is an autonomous computational entity (Large Language Model) that interacts with other agents or the environment to perform specific tasks. \item \textbf{Single-agent LLM} refer to one large language model working independently to process, analyze, or generate text based on a given input, without interacting with other models or specialized agents. \item \textbf{Multi-agent LLM Systems} refer to more than one language models collaborating to enhance task performance through interaction, coordination, or division, where agents communicate by exchanging messages and feedback to refine outputs and optimize decision-making.
+\begin{itemize} \item \textbf{Code} is a discrete analytical unit that contains a key pattern within the data, generated directly from the dataset, and retaining its interpretive significance without being reducible to smaller meaningful components. \item An \textbf{agent} is an autonomous computational entity (Large Language Model) that interacts with other agents or the environment to perform specific tasks. \item \textbf{Single-agent LLM} refers to one large language model working independently to process, analyze, or generate text based on a given input, without interacting with other models or specialized agents.
+This is an identical output produced solely by the Generation Agent before any downstream evaluation or refinement.
+The full multi-agent framework incorporates three coordinated agents (Generation, Evaluation, and Refinement) whose iterative interactions distinguish it from the single-agent setting. \item \textbf{Multi-agent LLM Systems} refer to more than one language model collaborating to enhance task performance through interaction, coordination, or division, where agents communicate by exchanging messages and feedback to refine outputs and optimize decision-making.
+TAMA does not implement a multi-agent system in the contemporary technical sense.
+Modern multi-agent architectures increasingly involve autonomous agents with independent memory states, co-evolving strategies, and concurrent execution~\cite{wu2024autogen, hong2024metagpt, guo2024largelanguagemodelbased, tran2025multiagentcollaborationmechanismssurvey}, none of which TAMA employs.
+TAMA is better described as an iterative prompting pipeline with three separate roles: three LLM agents, each defined by a distinct system prompt and specialized role, operate sequentially, with each agent's structured output serving as input to the next.
+We retain the term ``multi-agent'' throughout because it reflects the coordinated division of analytic labor across three functionally distinct agents, but TAMA is a strictly role-based sequential multi-agent system, which is narrower than the autonomous multi-agent systems described in~\cite{wu2024autogen, hong2024metagpt, tran2025multiagentcollaborationmechanismssurvey}.

 \end{itemize}